Center for Professional Excellence

 • Facial hair should be neatly trimmed (moustache, sideburns, beards).

-• No heavy cologne
+• No heavy cologne.

-• Nails should be clean trimmed
+• Nails should be clean and trimmed.

 The Suit